nicoboyce/ds/_posts/2023-09-20-zendesk-using-pending-wrong.md

 Is this the right approach though?
 I'm not sure it's best for either party.

-Let's split this out and game theory it:

 Firstly, what are our options here?
 We could put a ticket on pending and chase it for a response for a time, or we could solve the ticket and let it reopen if the customer responds.
 Further to that, we can do a combination of the two, depending on the ticket properties.
 A good starting point is the ticket creator.

 Why would we look at tickets based on the creator?
 Well, a ticket created by an End User could well be a throwaway comment, a piece of feedback, a feature request, or a super serious blocker to their own business.

+A proactive ticket, whether created by our systems or agents, should in principle always be a priority matter for the business to provide its service to the customer.

 | Ticket origin    | We chase | We solve |
 |------------------|-----------|------------|
 | Proactive, i.e. agent or system | 1.99      | *7*        |
 | End user created | **1.89**  | 5234       |

+Let's split this out and game theory it: